flutter/website/src/docs/development/add-to-app/android/add-flutter-fragment.md

 ## Run Flutter from a specified entrypoint

-Similar to varying initial routes, different `FlutterFragments` may want to execute different
+Similar to varying initial routes, different `FlutterFragment`s may want to execute different
 Dart entrypoints.
 In a typical Flutter app, there is only one Dart entrypoint: `main()`, but you can define other entrypoints.